-But in January, though, shrewdness is vital to tinker squads as the climax of the season approaches, and the two giants will attempt to bolster their units to secure the top two spots in Le Championnat, with Lille snapping at their heels.
+But in January, shrewdness is vital to tinkering with squads as the climax of the season approaches, and the two giants will attempt to bolster their units to secure the top two spots in Le Championnat, with Lille snapping at their heels.
 Meanwhile, former giants such as Olympique de Marseille and Olympique Lyonnais battle just to be credible.

 With that in mind, Goal is here to give you the low-down on what each of France's big guns can be expected to do in the winter transfer window.

-The summer saw fewer recruits arrive in Paris than in recent years, yet there was no stop to the flow of spending as PSG splashed out on high-quality recruits Edinson Cavani, Lucas Digne and Marquinhos.
+The summer saw fewer recruits arrive in Paris than in recent years, yet there was no stop to the flow of spending as PSG splashed out on high-quality players in Edinson Cavani, Lucas Digne and Marquinhos.

-January may see the Parc des Princes outfit add further class to their ranks as they are set to chase Juan Mata from Chelsea.
-Having narrowly missed out on the playmaker towards the end of the summer window, when they had a bid rejected from the London club, they are to approach Jose Mourinho’s outfit again.
-Their chances of success seem to have been increased with the Spain star’s lack of game time ahead of the upcoming World Cup but they have been unable to make much headway with the London club.
+January may see the Parc des Princes outfit add more class to its ranks as the team is set to chase Juan Mata from Chelsea.
+Having narrowly missed out on the playmaker towards the end of the summer window, when PSG had a bid rejected from the London club, the team is to approach Jose Mourinho’s outfit again.
+The chances of success seem to have been increased with the Spain star’s lack of game time ahead of the upcoming World Cup but PSG has been unable to make much headway with the London outfit.

 Another long-term target for Laurent Blanc’s club is Newcastle midfielder Yohan Cabaye, who would be added to the midfield rotation.
-The ex-Lille man would be eligible to play in the Champions League and is therefore a genuine target, yet the stumbling block could be that the move may disrupt his World Cup chances.
+The former Lille man would be eligible to play in the Champions League and is therefore a genuine target.
+The stumbling block could be that the move might disrupt his World Cup chances.

 Meanwhile, departures are probable.
-Jeremy Menez’s inability to gain a regular spot under Blanc is likely to see him leave the club, with Juventus favourites to take the winger ahead of Monaco.
-Javier Pastore is another who could be shipped out, with a move back to Serie A favoured.
+Jeremy Menez’s inability to gain a regular spot under Blanc is likely to see him leave the club, with Juventus the favorite to take the winger ahead of Monaco.
+Javier Pastore is another who could be shipped out, with a move back to Serie A favored.

 Lucas Moura had been linked with a loan move back to Brazil, yet his positive form of late means he will remain in Paris.

-No one spent bigger than Monaco during the summer, and while it is practically impossible for the principality club to match the coups of Radamel Falcao, Joao Moutinho and James Rodriguez in January, they will spend to ensure they finish in the Champions League spots.
+No one spent bigger than Monaco during the summer, and while it is practically impossible for the principality club to match the coups of Radamel Falcao, Joao Moutinho and James Rodriguez in January, it will spend to ensure it finished in the Champions League spots.

 At the back, summer signings Nicolas Isimat and Borja Lopes have failed to make an impact and could be loaned out, while room would be made for Nicolas Otamendi of Porto.
-The Argentine centre-back is another of Jorge Mendes’ clients, with the agent stockpiling players at the club.
-A right-back may also be courted.
+The Argentine center back is another of Jorge Mendes’ clients, with the agent stockpiling players at the club.
+A right back may also be courted.

-Such are Mendes’ interests at the club, it seems unlikely that Falcao will instantly be sold on to either Chelsea or Real Madrid, who both hold an interest in the Colombian.
-The striker is the crown jewel of Monaco’s resurgence, and they will not wish to see him depart after less than six months.
+Such are Mendes’ interests at the club, it seems unlikely that Falcao will instantly be sold on to either Chelsea or Real Madrid, with both holding an interest in the Colombian.
+The striker is the crown jewel of Monaco’s resurgence, and the club will not wish to see him depart after less than six months.